GIScience/ohsome-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Problem Description
-Is your feature request related to a problem?
-Please add a clear and concise description of what the problem is. [e.g. "I'm always frustrated when..."
+Please add a clear and concise description of what the problem is, e.g. "I'm always frustrated when..., because..."

 ### Expected Solution
 Describe the solution you'd like